 Planning for blockade enforcement (BE) should be publicly discussed in US and NATO forums to enhance deterrent effects.
 Public knowledge will probably occur in any case because approval by NATO political councils will likely be required for such a departure from traditional NATO naval plans.

 Further, BE can produce desirable effects in times of crisis.
 It’s long been obvious that if there should be an Article 5 war, NATO would close the Danish and Turkish straits to Russian ships by direct action.
 What is new is that in a period of severe crisis—a period of a fragile peace but not yet war—Russian civil ships would be permitted to exit the Baltic and Black Seas but would be marked and shadowed by NATO naval forces including land-based air.
 (Similar action would take place in other theaters.)
 This would send a message that they could be seized, sunk, or disabled if/when NATO chooses—an example of using BE to make a calibrated response to ambiguous Russian threats.

 If war breaks out, Russian ships out on the world ocean would obviously not be permitted to return to Russia.
 For reasons advanced below, seizure would be superior to sinking them.
 The US Navy would take the lead in organizing and backing up NATO operations in European waters and in synchronizing NATO and US-national plans, including for operations, operational security, and geographic deconfliction.
-The USN would also take the lead in the Arctic and the Pacific and would deal with Russian maritime assets in other theaters, making the strategy global in scope.
+The USN would also take the lead in the Arctic and the Pacific and would deal with Russian maritime assets in other theaters.

 NATO’s maritime thinking—while focused on Europe and the Atlantic—should not remain confined to traditional waters but should become globalized.